Land Records

 Digital Access Project

-The University of Kentucky's Commonwealth Institute of Black Studies, the Lexington Black Prosperity Initiative, and the Fayette County Clerk's office is proud to present the Digital Access Project (DAP).
-Funded by the Bluegrass Community Foundation and the Knight Foundation, the project will bring to light now more than 70,000 pages of records spanning from the late 1700s through 1865.
-Many of these books include deed records identifying names of enslaved people who were sold, purchased, transferred, or even emancipated, deed and mortgage records of enslaved people who were used as collateral to secure a debt, and wills, estate appraisements, settlements, inventory or other probate records including enslaved people as part of an estate, and county court orders which contain various information about enslaved people.
+DAP is bringing to light now more than 150,000 pages of records, in 278 books, spanning from the late 1700s through 1865 and forward.
+Many of these books include deed records identifying names of enslaved people who were sold, purchased, transferred, conveyed, auctioned off, or even emancipated, deed and mortgage records of enslaved people who were used as collateral to secure a debt, wills, estate appraisements, settlements, inventory or other probate records including enslaved people as part of an estate, and county court orders which list fugitives as runaways and also contain other various information about enslaved people.

 Project images